Einksul/ai110_music_recommender_extension/model_card.md

 ---

 ## 8. Future Work
-- **Collaborative Filtering**: Incorporating "Likes" and "Skips" to learn from user behavior over time.
-- **Dynamic Weighting**: Automatically adjusting weights based on user feedback (e.g., if a user skips a different genre, increase the Genre weight).
+- User behavior: At the moment, the weights are fixed based on how an average user would behave.
+It would benefit to  incoporate user specific behavior after we import a profile, such as "Likes" and "Skips" to learn from user behavior over time.
+Additionally, we could automatically adjusting weights based on user feedback (e.g., if a user skips a different genre, increase the Genre weight).
 - **Diversity Re-ranking**: Ensuring the top 5 results aren't all from the same artist or genre to encourage broader discovery.

 ---

 ## 9. Personal Reflection
-I learned that recommendation is a delicate balancing act.
-There is no "perfect" algorithm; every change in weights creates a trade-off between giving the user exactly what they asked for and surprising them with something they didn't know they would like.
-It's fascinating how a simple linear equation can mimic "intuition" so effectively.
+I was surprsised at how sensitive the mdoel was with respect to the weights.
+A small change on favoring a feature more would skew the recommendations.
+Due to this, I would suspect actual production level recommenders would have a lot more parameters to refine the state space.
+Additionally, they would also probably have a different architecture to make use of the user's data and behvaior.
+Humans should still be at the center, having a recommender thats more interactive would help it tailor its suggestions to the user, and with anything art related, there are always exceptions that can't be defined rigidly, so humans would be needed to classify it.